lexibank/papuanvoices/README.md

 ## How to cite

+If you use these data please cite
+- the original source
+  > Yusuf Sawaki, Jeanete Lekeneny, Apriani Arilaha, Jimmi Kirihio, Emanuel Tutorop, Boas Wabia, Infak Mayor, Simon Tabuni, Stevani Karesina, Paul Heggarty, Darja Dërmaku-Appelganz (2020).
+Papuan Voices.
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description